Pontryagin Maximum Principle for McKean-Vlasov Stochastic Reaction-Diffusion Equations: Existence of a Deterministic Optimal Control

 \section{Existence of a Deterministic Optimal Control}

 We want to prove, that, at least, when we only allow for deterministic controls, there is at least one optimal control, that minimizes the cost functional.
 We use a compactness method, that is used by \cite{Pardoux2021} to prove existence of solutions to SPDE.
-It relies on a Prokhorov theorem \ref{theorem:Generalized Prokhorov}, that works on completely regular topological spaces, that are metrizable on compact sets.
-We aim to apply this theorem to the path spaces $\Omega_1=L^2([0,T],V)_{\text{weak}}$, $\Omega_2=C([0,T],H_{\text{weak}})$ and $\Omega_3=L^2([0,T],H)$.
-According to \cite{Pardoux2021}, this method is justified in a thesis of M. Viot, that is not published.
-We therefore give an overview of the results needed in the appendix.
+For this, we will show tightness of the laws of an approximating sequence on the path spaces $\Omega_1=L^2([0,T],V)_{\text{weak}}$, $\Omega_2=C([0,T],H_{\text{weak}})$ and $\Omega_3=L^2([0,T],H)$ and then extract a weakly convergent subsequence.
+According to \cite{Pardoux2021}, this method is justified in a thesis of M. Viot, that is not published, where the justification for the application of a Prokhorov theorem is given.
+We even want a sequence of almost surely convergent random variables with the same laws, so we apply the generalized Skorokhod embedding theorem from \cite{Jakubowski1998} (cf. Appendix \refforappendixone).
 Our control space is now